Skip to main content

 Areas of Interest

-The CONUS++ terrain contains Several high-resolution 3D culture areas are included throughout the CONUS++ terrain including military training sites, airports, and urban centers.
+The CONUS-NAIP terrain contains several high-resolution 3D culture areas are included throughout the CONUS-NAIP terrain including military training sites, airports, and urban centers.
 Many of these areas are modeled from photographs taken at the actual sites.

-The CONUS ++ terrain contains three AOIs built with sub-inch resolution imagery collected by MVRsimulation's small UAS.
+The CONUS-NAIP terrain contains a number of AOIs built with sub-inch resolution imagery collected by MVRsimulation's small UAS.
 Virtual terrain created with sub-inch resolution imagery is critical for real-time simulation; high-fidelity visual cues such as helicopter landing areas, vehicle targets, and small craters left from exploded ordnance are visible on the terrain and bullet holes are visible on targets.
 These AOIs include:

-Among the CONUS++ culture AOIs MVRsimulation has modeled are nearly 30 virtual airports.
-All have the CONUS++ base imagery of 1 mpp or better resolution.
+Among the CONUS-NAIP culture AOIs MVRsimulation has modeled are nearly 30 airports.
+All have the CONUS-NAIP base imagery of 1 mpp or better resolution.
 All include higher-resolution insets, with imagery ranging from 0.15 mpp to 0.60 mpp, blended with the underlying 1 mpp NAIP imagery.
 Elevation sources for most airports are 10 meters-per-post and are blended for a seamless transition to the underlying terrain and to a custom elevation that matches FAA airport elevations with at least 95% accuracy.

 Many virtual airports were built at the request of customers.
 In most cases, a site-specific control tower was built (based on publicly available photos) and used with a combination of geotypical airfield models from MVRsimulation’s extensive culture model libraries.
 Cultural features for some airports are geospecific, based on photos of the buildings and other structures.